Discovering your style: Romantic

 light and airy, white blooms and minimal greenery

 For a modern romantic style, we use minimal greenery and create more traditional arrangements.
-For Abigail and Brian's wedding, we created freestanding frames full of baby's breath to create a modern, airy ceremony installation.
+For Iola & Cameron's wedding, we used primarily white flowers with a bit of baby's breath to create light and airy arrangements.

 organic shapes, lush greenery, deep red, burgundy, and/or blush color palette